Mfiondu Kabengele: Personal life

 Kabengele's parents Tshilongo and Tshimanga Kabengele are originally from the Democratic Republic of the Congo but moved to Canada for educational reasons.
-His maternal uncle is Dikembe Mutombo, a Basketball Hall of Fame inductee who played in the National Basketball Association (NBA) for 18 years.
+His maternal uncle was Dikembe Mutombo, a Basketball Hall of Fame inductee who played in the National Basketball Association (NBA) for 18 years.
 Kabengele was an international affairs major at Florida State University, and is fluent in French.
+He converted to Islam in 2023.